yairm210/base44-site-template/README.md

 ## What?

 [base44](https://base44.com/) creates really beautiful sites, which is a lifesaver for someone like me who can’t design.
+But the sites are all online and not under your control.
 This is how you can make them run locally!

 ## How?